Welcome to

 Member Districts

 At NEREC, we are dedicated to providing professional development, resources, parent assistance, personnel recruitment, and so much more to the districts and families within our cooperative’s boundaries.
-We invite you to visit the websites of the districts that help to make up NEREC.

-Building Better Readers Literacy project
+Building Better Readers Literacy Project